stanford-ppl/Green-Marl/apps/README.md

 9. kosaraju
 -------------------------------------
-Description: Finds strongly connected components using Kosaraju's Algorithm.
+Description: Finds strongly connected components using Kosarajus Algorithm.

 C++: Yes

-GPS/Giraph: No - the Node_Sequence collection-type is not yet supported for the GPS or Giraph back-end yet.
+GPS/Giraph: No - Depth first search is not yet supported for the GPS or Giraph back-end yet. (maybe will not be ever)

 10. pagerank